 Economics may be the major for you if you have interests in areas such as economic development, social welfare and/or the environment.
 Our Economics program also offers solid preparation for law school or graduate studies in economics and other related areas.
 Knowledge of economic theory, history and institutions helps students understand important policy areas such as labor markets, banking, taxation, business cycles, health care, international trade and finance, environment, law, urban development and antitrust actions.

-Students gain on-the-job experience through an extensive professional internship program, as well as an academic internship for students interested in pursuing graduate education.
-To aid you in the transition to employment or further education, the economics department sponsors trips to area graduate schools, visits by individuals employed in economics-related occupations and alumni volunteers who serve as mentors.
+Students gain on-the-job experience through an extensive professional internship program, as well as academic internships for students interested in pursuing graduate education.
+To aid you in the transition to employment or further education, the Economics department sponsors trips to area graduate schools, visits by individuals employed in economics-related occupations and alumni volunteers who serve as mentors.

 Faculty make the difference

 Our faculty are proud of the individual attention they give our students.
 You’ll learn in small class settings and get lots of one-on-one attention from professors who go out of their way to get to know you.

 Business Economics students can work one-on-one with professors on fascinating research projects, gaining in-depth knowledge for their careers or graduate school.
 Our students gain real-world experience with work on projects through the economics department’s Chippewa Valley Center for Economic Research and Development, which provides expert analysis to businesses, government agencies and non-profits in the Eau Claire region.

 Our faculty have in-depth experience in international economics.
 (For example, during a recent summer, six Economics faculty members pursued research interests abroad — two in Europe, three in Asia and one in Africa.)
 Based on this faculty experience, we offer several courses with an international focus.
 In addition, our faculty members have led students in courses and research projects in Argentina, Nicaragua, Germany and China.